nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 04 The File System.markdown

 ##

 08. `cd ~charlie` changes the current working directory to charlie's home directory. `cd ~/charlie` attempts to change the current working directory to a directory named `charlie` inside charlie's home directory.
-The latter command may fail if no such directory exists.
+The latter may fail if no such directory exists.

 ##

 09. To refer to the `update.sh` file present in the current directory and not some other file with the same name existing in a directory listed in the user's **PATH**.
-This measure will be required if the current working directory (represented by `.`) is not listed in the **PATH** variable.
+This measure could also be required if the current working directory (represented by `.`) is not listed in the **PATH** variable.

 ##